laylachenn/Trip-Planner/README.md

 able to create multiple different trips and itineraries, and view a couple preset vacations if they're looking for some inspiration on where to go.
 After the trip, they'll be able to write a review on their experience and store it so that in the future they can see their notes when planning their next trip.
-For example the review could be "Don't forget to pack a winter jacket when visiting New York in the fall, as it can get really cold but overall great experience.
+For example the review could be "Don't forget to pack a winter jacket when visiting New York in the fall, as it can get icy but overall great experience.
 Budget a little more than you usually would as it is an expensive city."

 ## User Stories